Bob Mountford

 Robert William Mountford (23 February 1952 – 26 August 2008) was an English footballer who played 277 matches in the Football League for various clubs, scoring 64 goals.

-He made his debut for Port Vale in April 1969, and became a first team regular after signing professional forms in February 1970.
-He was loaned out to Scunthorpe United and Crewe Alexandra in 1974, before he joined Rochdale for £2,000 in December of that year.
-He scored 41 goals in 117 league and cup games, before moving on to Huddersfield Town in 1977.
-He switched to Halifax Town the following year, before joining Stockport County via Crewe Alexandra in 1980.
-He emigrated to Australia the following year, and played and coached at numerous teams, including Newcastle KB United, Brisbane City FC, and Adamstown Rosebud.
+He debuted for Port Vale in April 1969 and became a first-team regular after signing professional forms in February 1970.
+He was loaned out to Scunthorpe United and Crewe Alexandra in 1974 before he joined Rochdale for £2,000 in December of that year.
+He scored 41 goals in 117 league and cup games before moving on to Huddersfield Town in 1977.
+He switched to Halifax Town the following year before joining Stockport County via Crewe Alexandra in 1980.
+He emigrated to Australia the following year and played and coached at numerous teams, including Newcastle KB United, Brisbane City FC, and Adamstown Rosebud.
 He became a prison warder at Cessnock Correctional Centre in 1988.